spatie/laravel-health/docs/configuring-notifications/via-oh-dear.md

 A common way to use this package, is to schedule the `RunHealthChecksCommand` to run the checks every minute.
 Depending on when Oh Dear will visit the configured URL, the check results could be a maximum 59 seconds old.

-If you always what to send fresh results to Oh Dear, append `?run` to the URL you configured.
-So when Oh Dear visits, `/oh-dear-health-check-results?run` the checks will be run inside that request and the most fresh results will be sent.
+If you always what to send fresh results to Oh Dear, append `?fresh` to the URL you configured.
+So when Oh Dear visits, `/oh-dear-health-check-results?fresh` the checks will be run inside that request and the most fresh results will be sent.

 If you don't want to store any health results locally, you can use the [in memory result store](/docs/laravel-health/v1/storing-results/not-storing-results).